2019 Governor's Awards for the Arts recipients:

 The 2017 Governor’s Awards for the Arts Ceremony took place on Tuesday, March 28, 2017 at the North Dakota Heritage Center & State Museum.
-NDCA would like to congratulate the 2017 Governor's Awards for the Arts recipients!
+Congratulations to the 2017 Governor's Awards for the Arts recipients (pictured above).
+2017 was an especially significant celebration as it fell within the 50th Anniversary of the North Dakota Council on the Arts.

 Arts in Education: